cartwrightian/cfnassist/README.md

 Now you can switch over the ELB using

-`cfnassist.sh -env Dev -build 876 -elbUpdate web`
+`cfnassist -env Dev -build 876 -elbUpdate web`

 This will find all the instances created in cloud formation stacks for the project/env *and* that have the appropriate **CFN_ASSIST_TYPE** tag.

-It then finds the ELB for the VPC for the project and environment, addes the instances to the ELB and *removes* any instances not matching the build number.
+Next cfnassist finds the ELB for the VPC for the project and environment, addes the instances it found above to the ELB and *removes* any instances not matching the build number from the ELB.

 You can 'rollback' the ELB to point at the previous instances by giving their build number, so you may not want to immediately delete previous instances until sure all is ok with the new ones.

-*Restriction: The tool currently only supports one ELB per VPC*
+If more than one ELB is found then cfnassist will check if the tag **CFN_ASSIST_TYPE** is present and matches the type tag you give above, if it is the tool will use that ELB, otherwise an error will be thrown.

 10.Reset the delta tag on a VPC
 ------------------------------